MAES-Pyramids/Natours-Course-Node/README.md

   <br>
 </h1>

-<h4 align="center">An awesome tour booking site built on top of <a href="https://nodejs.org/en/" target="_blank">NodeJS</a>.</h4>
+<h3 align="center">An awesome tour booking site built on top of <a href="https://nodejs.org/en/" target="_blank">NodeJS</a>.</h3>

 ---
 # Natours - A Tour Booking Site
-Natours is an impressive tour booking site built on top of NodeJS.
-It provides a range of features such as authentication, authorization, tour management, and user profile updates.
-Additionally, it also has a credit card payment system.
+Natours is a highly functional tour booking website developed on NodeJS, which offers a wide array of features.
+These include authentication and authorization, providing users with the ability to log in and out of their accounts, tour management for booking tours, as well as checking tours map and users' reviews and ratings.
+Moreover, Natours allows users to update their profiles with a range of personal details such as their username, photo, email, and password.
+Furthermore, the platform provides a secure and user-friendly credit card payment system to facilitate seamless and safe transactions.

 # Table of Contents